GabrielFMPinheiro/IP-address-tracker-solution/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Redux - Async Logic and Data Fetching](https://redux.js.org/tutorials/fundamentals/part-6-async-logic) - This helped me to understand how to make asynchronous requests with redux
+- [Twin Macro](https://github.com/ben-rogerson/twin.macro) - This is an amazing library that lets you use tailwind with styled component
+- [Ipify](https://www.ipify.org/) - This API helped me get the user's IP
+- [Tutorialink](https://javascript.tutorialink.com/react-leaflet-map-center-not-changing/) - this forum helped me to solve a problem which was how to change the leaftlet map center

 ## Author